Close Search

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!

-Utah offers additional limited-entry hunts to help manage hunter applications and reduce pressure on the limited-entry deer point system.
-One of these is a series of management hunts on the Paunsaugunt which include archery, muzzleloader, and rifle seasons.
-New for 2025, the Henry Mtns will again have a rifle season for this type of hunt.
-Permit holders can harvest an antlered deer with no more than 3 points (excluding eyeguards) on one side.
-These hunts offer a great opportunity for an enjoyable experience, with plenty of game and the chance to harvest mature bucks.
+Utah offers additional limited-entry hunts to help manage hunter applications and reduce pressure on the limited-entry deer bonus point system.
+One of these is a series of management hunts on the Paunsaugunt and Henry Mountains which include archery, muzzleloader, and rifle seasons.
+Permit holders may harvest an antlered deer with no more than three points (excluding eye guards) on one side.
+These hunts offer a great opportunity for an enjoyable experience, with plenty of tags and the chance to harvest mature bucks.
+Pay attention to the rifle season dates for each of these.
+The Henry Mountains rifle season is a short five-day hunt at the end of October, and the Paunsaugunt hunt is November 1 through 20.

 Limited-Entry HAMS Deer